charlesrocabert/MoRIS/README.md

 Binary executable files are in <code>build/bin</code> folder.

 ## First usage <a name="first_usage"></a>
-One MoRIS has been installed, follow the next steps for a first usage of the software.
+Once MoRIS has been installed, follow the next steps for a first usage of the software.

 ### Ready-to-use examples <a name="examples"></a>
-Ready-to-use examples are availables in the folder <code>examples</code>:
+Ready-to-use examples are available in the folder <code>examples</code>:

 • <code>run_single_simulation.sh</code>: This script will run a single MoRIS simulation with given human-mediated dispersal parameters.
 You can execute it using the following command line: